linas/i370-bigfoot/docker/i370-bigfoot/scripts/README.md

 three or four times, to create new terminal windows.
 To rotate between windows, use `PF3` and `PF4`.
 Rename windows with `PF8`.

+To scroll up and see old window history, use `PF7`.
+After this, the page-up and page-down keys will work.

+To close windows, hit ctrl-D. Exit hercules with `quit`.

 ## Start Hercules
 In one window, start the Hercules emulator:
 ```